Work

 How fast is Global Talent Stream processing?

-Speed is the point of the GTS, and it works on two fronts.
+Global Talent Stream processing is fast because it works on two fronts at once.
 The GTS LMIA is processed by Service Canada on an expedited service standard, the ten business day LMIA target often quoted for complete applications.
 Then a Global Skills Strategy work permit lets eligible workers have their work permit processed in around two weeks, a service standard IRCC aims to meet most of the time for complete applications.
-Compared with the weeks of advertising and standard processing that ordinary LMIA streams involve, the GTS is one of the fastest tech work permit routes into Canada for skilled workers.
+Compared with the weeks of advertising and standard processing that ordinary LMIA streams involve, the Global Talent Stream is one of the fastest tech work permit routes into Canada for skilled workers.

 Service standards are targets, not guarantees